-Allowing particular app which is causing this issue will solve this issue.
+Allowing a particular app which is causing this issue will solve this issue.

-1. Click on Search box beside the Windows icon and type “Allow an app“.
+1. Click on the Search box beside the Windows icon and type “Allow an app“.

 2. Now, click on “Allow an app through Windows Firewall“.

-3. In Allowed apps window, click on “Change settings” to modify the settings.
+3. In the Allowed apps window, click on “Change settings” to modify the settings.